tobanteAudio/juce-cookbook/chapters/setup/macos.md

 ### JUCE via download

-Go the [JUCE website](https://shop.juce.com/get-juce).
+Go to the [JUCE website](https://shop.juce.com/get-juce).
 Find the most recent version for `macOS` and download the zip file.
 Afterwards you should extract it to some place of your liking.
 Your home directory or application folder would be good options.

 ### JUCE via git